Let’s learn about Saint David’s Day, an annual celebration in Wales honoring St. David, the patron saint of Wales.

 His Contributions to Christianity

 David became a missionary and traveled throughout Wales and the United Kingdom.
-He also visited Jerusalem, where he was eventually consecrated to be a bishop.
-He also established 12 monasteries.
-Among these are Minevia (St. Davids) and Glastonbury, where he established his bishopric.
+He also visited Jerusalem, where he was eventually consecrated a bishop.
+He established 12 monasteries, including Minevia (St. Davids) and Glastonbury, where he established his bishopric.
 In 550, during the Synod of Brevi, Cardiganshire, he was named Archbishop of Wales.

 His Miracles

-The formation of a hill beneath St. David as he preached to a big crowd, where a white dove landed on his shoulder during this event is his most famous miracle.
+His most famous miracle is the formation of a hill beneath St. David as he preached to a big crowd, during which a white dove landed on his shoulder.
 However, St. David is also credited with the resurrection of a dead child and the restoration of sight of a blind man.

 Saint David as a Monk

 David believed that monks must live simply, and he forbade his followers from doing so.
-Thus, the brothers would have to work hard aside from praying and attending church.
+Thus, the brothers would have to work hard in addition to praying and attending church.
 They awoke early for prayer and then worked in the monastery and surrounding farms.
 “Every man has his own ox,” David said, referring to the fact that he would not let them employ animals to work for them.

 When is Saint David’s Day Celebrated?